We have designed the EasyPower installation to be simple and fast. Within a matter of minutes, you can be up and running with your EasyPower software.

 Figure 1: USB Keys

 Some installations of EasyPower use a software lock (SL) key.
 If your company purchased an SL key, you do not need to insert a USB key for these installations.
-Otherwise, the installation process is the same as for a hardware lock (HL) key.
+Otherwise, the installation process is the same.

 For additional information related to SL keys, see: